729studios/scottnorton-io.github.io/_pages/_about.md

 ---
 title: About me
-subtitle: Personal is the perfect theme for developers, designers and other creatives.
+subtitle: You reach me before I completed this section.
+Thank you for the visit.
-description: Personal is the perfect theme for developers, designers and other creatives.
+description: You reach me before I completed this section.
+Thank you for the visit.
 featured_image: /images/graphicstock-fit-senior-man-in-gym-in-sports-clothing-working-his-abs-doing-abdominal-crunches_HuGyfztIG-.jpg
 ---